sig-gis/SEPAL-CEO/docs/module-1.rst

    :width: 350
    :align: center

+|

-2. Now if you click on the three lines icon, you should see an additional option: **Revert to old revision…**
+2. Now if you click on the three lines icon, you should see an additional option: **Revert to old revision...**

 .. image:: images/revert_to_old_revision.JPG
    :alt: After saving the menu adds a revert to old revision option.
    :width: 350
    :align: center

+|

 3. Clicking on this option brings up a list of auto-saved versions from SEPAL.
 You can use this to revert changes if you make a mistake.